Watlow Brand Logo

 • Weights and dimensions of both heated material(s) and containing vessel(s)

-• Effects of insulation and its thermal properties
+• Effects of insulation and their insulating properties

 • Temperature sensing methods and location(s)